Heart attack mortality, not including patients transferred in

 About this measure

 Mortality rate is the statistical measure of the number of people who die within a period of time.
-The graph below tracks the number of patients with a heart attack who died in the hospital per 100 patients, excluding patients who were transferred, either to or from this hospital.
+The graph above tracks the number of patients with a heart attack who died in the hospital per 100 patients, excluding patients who were transferred, either to or from this hospital.

 Note: In this case, a lower number is better.